The InterTrauma crest is a visual representation of the core values of the company

 The Cross of Malta is in the middle, and represents the Hospital Knights of Malta, formally the Knights of the Order of the Hospital of Saint John of Jerusalem, who protected and cared for Pilgrims in route to the Holy Land starting in 1080AD.
 Interestingly, the group remains as a charitable organization proving disaster relief to this day.
 The combination of a warrior that also practices Medicine is in line with how our practitioners are willing to go anywhere and do anything that is needed.

-On the bottom is the Clarion, a Medieval Trumpet used to organize soldiers or rebel.
+On the bottom is the Clarion, a Medieval Trumpet used to organize soldiers or rebellions.
 It is germane for InterTrauma since we organize adventurous individuals to go on exciting assignments.

 The Martlet (2019)